 7. You need a tax accountant

 Back when I worked full-time, I really didn’t give my taxes a single thought and why would I?
-Tax would be automatically deducted from every paycheck and at the end of the financial year, it would always be pretty simple to lodge my tax return myself.
+Tax would be automatically deducted from every paycheck and at the end of the financial year, it would always be pretty simple to lodge my tax return myself since there are so many free tax calculators and estimators available.
 When you’re self-employed, however, you suddenly become responsible for your own taxes and it gets pretty complicated!
 Hiring a great tax accountant was the single best business decision I’ve made.
 He’s a huge help in advising me about how to make the tax system work for me within my legal boundaries.

 8. Mondays become your favourite day of the week